- New To BattleTech?

 As part of this, one of the demo agents mentioned that they kept running into the same set of common mistakes people were making.
 These sorts of misconceptions are tricky to correct, because people are convinced that their understanding is correct.
 As such, no matter how clear we make the rules in question, many won’t bother to look them up, because they already “know” how they work.
 The solution was to create a special Common Misconceptions chapter, a quick five pages that lists the things people unknowingly tend to do wrong.
 This should help end those BattleTech urban legends.

 What about appearance?
 Just as we had learned how to improve the text over the years, there were some solid ideas as to how to make the book more user-friendly visually.
 Again, this book was designed from the ground up to be used at the tabletop.
 We wanted the layout to match that.
 Ray Arrastia, in charge of graphic design for the Manual, created a crisp-looking page layout with some nice improvements.

 If you look at the picture of the Misconceptions chapter, posted above, note the chapter tabs on the right side of the page, there to easily orient the reader.
-The bottom of each page also has an indicator as to where you are in the book, so as to help someone flipping through it.
+The bottom corner of each page also has a text indicator as to where you are in the book, to help guide someone flipping through it.

 So what about new content?
 Overall, the idea was that this is a new presentation of existing rules, not a new edition.
 As such, we kept new rules to a minimum.
 However, there are a few.

 For example, as part of showing off the depth of gameplay available, we decided to include a selection of the simplest and most popular optional rules from Tactical Operations (TO).
 TO is a 424-page monster, so we could never include more than a fraction of its content, but some of your favourites—such as sprinting, engine explosions, ejection, rapid-fire machine guns, and floating criticals—made it in.
 All are clearly marked as options.
 As Randall puts it, it’s 95% of what 95% of players use.